Search for Charged Excited States of Dark Matter with KamLAND-Zen: Results

-Our search has a 3.4$\sigma$ local significance for $\Delta m=16.5$ MeV in KamLAND-Zen 800, which reduces to a 2.2$\sigma$ global significance when accounting for the look-elsewhere effect~\cite{LEWE}.
+In order to calculate $\langle N_{u} \rangle$ with $u$=3.4$^{2}$ ,we took the following steps, \begin{enumerate} \item Based on the background model, 16 data sets are generated with the same number of events as the data by MC. \item The fitting in the $\Delta m$ range as in the DM search is performed and the significance of $\Delta m$ is calculated for each data sets. \item $\langle N_{u} \rangle$ is calculated as the average number of up-crossings above the threshold $\sqrt{u_{0}}$=0.1. \end{enumerate}

 No significant excess of events attributable to DM were found and we set upper limits at 90\% confidence level.
 The results of this study for the WIMP parameter space are shown in Fig.~\ref{resultsigmav} to \ref{resultB}.

 We placed upper limits for the WIMP-nucleus recombination cross section $\langle\sigma v\rangle$ as a function of $m_{\chi^0}$ for several $\Delta m$ values, see Fig.~\ref{resultsigmav}.
 The red curves in Fig.~\ref{result} and Fig.~\ref{resultB} show the upper limits on the $\Gamma_{\chi^{-}}$ (Case A) and $g_\mathrm{eff}$ (Case B), respectively, set by KamLAND-Zen combined.
 Constrains based on reported spectra of several experiments~\cite{PRL} are also shown.
 We obtain the most stringent limits on the charged excited states of WIMPs in the range of $\Delta m$=1.0$-$17.8 MeV (Case A) and $\Delta m$=0.4$-$17.2 MeV (Case B).